tmtvl 4 months ago

 Doesn't GPL do that better by mandating that changes must be accessible to the public?
 Like, if an employee worked out some patch, it would be a violation of the license to not make it accessible to the public.

-• surajrmal 4 hours ago
+• surajrmal 4 months ago

 No, because the fear of possibly not complying is enough to stop folks from even getting near it.
 I would argue that's worse for the ecosystem.